-Service out of jurisdiction is possible with the leave of Court.
+Service out of jurisdiction is possible with the leave of court.
 To obtain leave, a claimant must, per Order 8, rule 1 of the ROC 2021, show that the court has jurisdiction or is the appropriate court to hear the action.
 This requires the claimant to show that there is a good arguable case of sufficient nexus to Singapore, that Singapore is the forum conveniens, and there is a serious question to be tried on merits.
-These are set out in Practice Direction 63(2) of the SCPD 2021 and require reference to the factors set out in Practice Direction 63(3) of the SCPD 2021.
+These requirements are set out in Practice Direction 63(2) of the Supreme Court Practice Directions 2021, and the claimant should refer to the factors set out in Practice Direction 63(3) of the Supreme Court Practice Directions 2021.
+Additionally, if the claimant is able to demonstrate that the originating process is unlikely to be served on all or any of the defendants out of Singapore before it expires, the claimant is to consider making an application to extend the validity of the originating process in a single summons, together with the application for approval to serve the originating process out of Singapore (Practice Direction 63(4) of the Supreme Court Practice Directions 2021).